imagej/imagej.github.io/_pages/plugins/spim-bead-registration-deprecated.md

 <!-- -->

 -   **Fusion Method**: There are three options available.
     *Fuse all images at once* loads all the input images and computes the output image.
-This is the fastest method but it also needs significant amouts of RAM.
+This is the fastest method but it also needs significant amounts of RAM.
     *Fuse images sequentially* loads one input image after the other and computes the contribution sequentially.
 This is significantly slower but typically uses less RAM.
 However, this methods needs to allocate the output image twice during the fusion process as it needs to store image content and weights separatetly.
     *Create independent registered images* is a special output option where each view is transformed into a compatible bounding box and written as a separate file for further processing.